7rooper/UE4_TressFX/README.md

 - Physics asset integration
 	- Capsule collision with up to 10 capsules can be used.
 	- Only capsules/sphyls are currently supported.
 	- Uses the same physics asset as the underlying mesh.
 To mark a capsule for TressFX collision, the name of the capsule must end with "tressfx".
-A bool flag will be added eventually.
+I considered a bool flag but dont want to ruin the physics body serialization

 Shading Models
 --------------------